by John Clayson

 Note the denials by managers and supervisors that examiners were ordered to travel on the footboards, in contrast to the report in The Nottinghamshire Guardian quoted previously.

-The carriages were maintained by the Great Northern Railway, and senior railway officers travelling with it must have become more and more preoccupied with keeping the royal family on the move in an attempt to deliver them on time at their overnight stop in Edinburgh.
-It would have been a great embarrassment to the company to have to ask the Queen to leave the GNR's Royal Saloon at Darlington.
+The carriages were maintained by the Great Northern Railway, and senior railway officers travelling with the train must have become more and more preoccupied with keeping the royal family on the move in an attempt to deliver them on time at their overnight stop in Edinburgh.
+It must have been an embarrassment to the company to have to ask the Queen to leave the GNR's Royal Saloon at Darlington.

 William Haigh was aged 30.
 He and his family lived at 12 Bond Street in Doncaster.
 He was laid to rest in the parish of Christ Church, Doncaster on 9th September 1855.